RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 PIV Cards are PKI tokens that have private keys associated with certificates asserting id-fpki-common-authentication or id-fpki-common-cardAuth.
 PIV Cards shall only be issued using card stock that has been tested and approved by the FIPS 201 Evaluation Program and listed on the GSA [Approved Products List](http://www.idmanagement.gov/approved-products-list-apl) (APL).
+Card stock that has been removed from the APL may continue to be issued for no more than one year after GSA approved replacement card stock is available.
+PIV cards issued using the deprecated card stock may continue to be used until the current subscriber certificates expire, unless otherwise notified by the FPKIPA/FPKIMA.
 On an annual basis, for each PCI configuration used (as defined by the FIPS 201 Evaluation Program), one populated, representative sample PIV Card shall be submitted to the FIPS 201 Evaluation Program for testing.

 Subscribers shall use a FIPS 140 Level 1 or higher validated cryptographic module for all cryptographic operations.